polakowo/vectorbt/README.md

 vectorbt combines pandas, NumPy and Numba sauce to obtain orders-of-magnitude speedup over other libraries.

-It natively works on pandas objects, while performing all calculations using NumPy and/or Numba under the hood.
+It natively works on pandas objects, while performing all calculations using NumPy and Numba under the hood.
 It introduces a namespace (accessor) to pandas objects (see [extending pandas](https://pandas.pydata.org/pandas-docs/stable/development/extending.html)).
-This way, user can easily switch betweeen native pandas functionality such as advanced indexing, and highly-performant vectorbt methods.
+This way, user can easily switch betweeen native pandas functionality such as indexing, and highly-performant vectorbt methods.
 Moreover, each vectorbt method is flexible and can work on both series and dataframes.

-In contrast to most other vectorized backtesting libraries where backtesting is limited to simple arrays (think of an array for price, an array for signals, an array for equity, etc.), vectorbt is optimized for working with 2-dimensional data: it treats each index of a dataframe as time and each column as a distinct feature that should be backtested, and performs calculations on the entire matrix at once.
+In contrast to most other vectorized backtesting libraries where backtesting is limited to simple arrays (think of an array for price, an array for signals, an array for equity, etc.), vectorbt is optimized for working with 2-dimensional data: it treats each index of a dataframe as time axis and each column as a distinct feature that should be backtested, and performs calculations on the entire matrix at once.
 This way, user can construct huge matrices with millions of columns and calculate the performance for each one with a single matrix operation, without any Pythonic loops.
 This is the magic behind backtesting thousands of window combinations at once, as we did above.

 ### Why not only pandas?

-While there is a subset of pandas functionality that is already compiled with Cython and/or Numba, such as window functions, it cannot be accessed within user-defined Numba code, since Numba cannot do any compilation on pandas objects.
+While there is a subset of pandas functionality that is already compiled with Cython or Numba, such as window functions, it cannot be accessed within user-defined Numba code, since Numba cannot do any compilation on pandas objects.
 Take for example generating trailing stop orders: to calculate expanding maximum for each order, you cannot do `df.expanding().max()` from within Numba, but write and compile your own expanding max function wrapped with `@njit`.
 That's why vectorbt also provides an arsenal of Numba-compiled functions that are ready to be used everywhere.

-Compared to NumPy, some pandas operations may be extremely slow compared to their NumPy counterparts; for example, the `pct_change` operation in NumPy is nearly 70 times faster than its pandas equivalent:
+Moreover, compared to NumPy, some pandas operations may be extremely slow compared to their NumPy counterparts; for example, the `pct_change` operation in NumPy is nearly 70 times faster than its pandas equivalent:

 ```
 a = np.random.randint(10, size=(1000, 1000)).astype(float)